Gusto/apollo-federation-ruby/README.md

 ## Testing the federated schema
 This library does not include any testing helpers currently.
 A federated service receives subgraph queries from the Apollo Gateway via the `_entities` field and that can be tested in a request spec.

-With apollo gateway setup to hit the service locally (or from query logs), you could retrieve `_entities` queries generated in the use of your application and test them.
+With Apollo Gateway setup to hit your service locally or by using existing query logs, you can retrieve the generated `_entities` queries.

 For example, if you have a blog service that exposes posts by a given author, the query received by the service might look like this.